pkaaria/spaced-ambisonics/README.md

   - 16 channel input variant for third order spaced arrays.
 - **Hardware**
   - v2 mount redesign with better durability and assembly.
+  - Windshields for all array variants (currently absent from v1).
   - STLs for 8 capsule and 16 capsule arrays.
   - Reference build guide with bill of materials and print settings.
   - Community submitted gripper end pieces for additional microphones.